Duke University Job Descriptions

 Occupational Summary

-The Office of the Vice President for the Office for Institutional Equity (OIE) at Duke works across the Institution to promote diversity, equity, and inclusion.
-The Institutional Equity Analyst reports to the Assistant Vice President Equal Opportunity Programs & Affirmative Action and supervises the Equal Opportunity and Affirmative Action Analyst as well as other staff within OIE who have significant work in on data entry, analytics, and reporting.
-In addition, the Institutional Equity Analyst is responsible for upholding proper data maintenance and reporting standards within OIE and working with personnel throughout Duke to perform data consulting, complex data analytics, and reporting related but not limited to topics of institutional equity including race, ethnicity, gender, disability, and veteran status.
+The Office for Institutional Equity (OIE) at Duke University works across the Institution to promote diversity, equity, and inclusion.
+The Employment Equity Analyst reports to the Director of Affirmative Action and Compliance and performs duties of a technical and confidential nature in support of equal opportunity and affirmative action (EO/AA) programs and federal compliance reporting functions.
+The Employment Equity Analyst is responsible for upholding proper data maintenance and reporting standards within OIE and working with personnel throughout the Institution to perform data consulting, complex data analytics, and reporting related but not limited to topics of institutional equity such as race, ethnicity, gender, disability, and veteran status.
+The Employment Equity Analyst performs routine and complex ad hoc analysis, providing professional reports and illustrating a clear understanding and interpretation of the data.

 Work Performed